emaicus/Rangers-and-Ruffians/classes.md

 Masters of hand to hand combat, monks have unified their body and mind into one well oiled unit.
 **Standings:** Monks keep to themselves, which cause some outside of their religion to attempt to take advantage of them.
 ##### Abilities:
-  * Steady: You are a master of your body.
+  * Steady: Do not take disadvantage when being jostled about.
-  * Hand to Hand: You are deadly with just their hands.
+  * Hand to Hand: Your hands are d8 weapons.
-  * Heart to Heart: Being in your presence can help put others at ease/boost morale.
-  * Inner eye: You are more likely to detect spiritual energy.
+  * Inner Eye: Gain advantage when checking for spiritual energy.
-  * Meditate: You can restore their health more quickly by meditating.
+  * Meditate: An hour of rest counts for two when you meditate.

 ##### Stats:
   * Dexterity: 2